VipulHacker123/VipulHacker123/README.md

-- 👋 Hi, I’m @VipulHacker123
+- 👋 Hi, I’m Vipul Jain
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in science , maths and all subjects related to it like computers.
-- 🌱 I’m currently learning ... .net
+- 🌱 I’m currently doing compitive programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have been working on an AI for serval months
-- 📫 How to reach me ...
+- 📫 I'm form India, Banglore

 <!---
 VipulHacker123/VipulHacker123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.